rust-lang/cargo/doc/man/cargo-update.md

 {{/option}}

 {{#option "`--breaking` _directory_" }}
-Update _spec_ to latest SemVer-breaking version.
+Update _spec_ to highest SemVer-breaking version.

 Version requirements will be modified to allow this update.